2015–16 FC Basel season: Europa League

 The return game against Sevilla was played a week later on 17 March 2016 at the Ramón Sánchez Pizjuán Stadium with an attendance of 35,546 fans.
 The referee was Deniz Aytekin of the German Football Association and he reported a good pitch on the clear, but cool evening.
 Before the fixture, it was clear that FCB needed to perform exceptionally well, in order to qualify for the quarter-finals of the competition.
 It would have been the fourth time in the club's history that FCB would have reached this stage of the competition.
 Sevilla and Basel both started slowly into the game, they sparred with each other, but gently and very inconsequentially for the greater part of the first period.
 The Spaniards had the better of the half-chances.
 Then, on 35 minutes defender Adil Rami opened the scoring as he stooped himself at full length, to head a José Antonio Reyes corner, from the left, into the goal for the opener, the ball came off Tomáš Vaclík's left-hand post.
-Despite this, an away goal at that stage of the match would have put Basel in advantage and they nearly managed that goal, keeper David Soria doing superbly to push away Renato Steffen's glanced effort.
+Despite this, an away goal at that stage of the match would have put Basel in advantage and they nearly managed that goal, keeper David Soria pushed away Renato Steffen's glanced effort.
 However, things unraveled very quickly for head coach Urs Fischer's side and the match slipped out of Basel's reach within just two minutes at the end of the first half.
 Reyes danced through the Basel defense, drawing Vaclík and his defenders toward him before placing a ball through for Kevin Gameiro to nudge the ball into the unguarded goal from close range.
 The Frenchman had his second goal before Basel had time to digest the situation.
 Just one minute later Michael Krohn-Dehli advanced with a quick run and was the provider of the cross that found Gameiro.
-The striker's header came back off the underside of the crossbar, yet he instantly swung out a leg to force the rebound over the line, hitting the woodwork again on its way in, to make it 3-0 at half-time.
+The striker's header came back off the underside of the crossbar, yet he instantly swung out a leg to force the rebound over the line, hitting the woodwork again on its way in, to make it 3–0 at half-time.
 Basel showed only small signs of a fightback.
 Luca Zuffi's effort from 25 yards out was still rising as it flew over the crossbar.
 Breel Embolo missed two chances late in the game as the Swiss side was dumped out of the competition.
 The result extended Sevilla's run of Europa League home wins to 11, the longest in the competition's history, and put a dent in Basel's impressive away record in Europe this season.